Section 1: INTRODUCTION AND SCOPE

 Navigation and Interaction Data: We automatically collect information about how users navigate and interact with the Platform, including pages viewed, features accessed, time spent on different sections, search queries performed, filters applied, and content engagement patterns.

 Property and Building Interactions: We track which properties users view, search for, bookmark, or analyze, including search criteria, geographic focus areas, property types of interest, and analysis parameters selected.
-This information helps improve recommendation algorithms and service relevance.

 Review and Content Activity: We collect information about user-generated content creation, including reviews submitted, comments posted, ratings provided, photos uploaded, and community forum participation.
-We also track content engagement such as helpful votes, shares, and responses to other users' content.

 Feature Usage Analytics: We monitor usage of specific Platform features including AI analysis requests, predictive analytics queries, data export activities, API calls (for Business Users), and subscription feature utilization.
-This data helps prioritize development efforts and optimize service performance.

 2.3 Device and Technical Information

 Cookies and Tracking Technologies: The Platform uses cookies, web beacons, pixel tags, and similar technologies to maintain user sessions, remember preferences, analyze usage patterns, and deliver personalized content.
-Detailed information about tracking technologies is provided in Section 9.
+Detailed information about tracking technologies is provided in Section 8.

 2.4 Communication Information

 Customer Support Interactions: We maintain records of customer support communications including support tickets, email exchanges, phone call records (where permitted by law), chat transcripts, and feedback submissions.
-This information helps resolve issues and improve service quality.

 User Feedback and Surveys: We may collect feedback through surveys, polls, user interviews, or other research activities designed to understand user needs and improve Platform services.
-Participation in such research is typically voluntary and may be incentivized.

 2.5 Payment and Billing Information